 Dry eyes are an incredibly common condition.
 Symptoms are often fleeting, and sometimes people don’t even realize they suffer from dry eyes.
-Dr. Patel believes education is the key to a comfortable life, and at the Wichita Vision Institute in Wichita, KS, Dr. Patel can help you overcome your dry eye issues.
+Dr. Patel believes education is the key to a comfortable life, and at the Wichita Vision Institute in Wichita, KS, Dr. Patel can help you overcome your dry eye issues dry eye treatments.

-7 Signs You Should Consider Dry Eye Treatment
+7 Signs You Should Consider Dry Eye Treatments

 1. You Suffer From Severe, Chronic Eye Pain